ph4r5h4d/wait4it/README.md

 * this version can only check one host within Redis cluster, using multiple hosts to check cluster status for Redis will be added in the next version.

 #### Memcached check
+* for the moment multiple hosts and cluster checks are not supported.

+#### ElasticSearch
-* for the moment multiple hosts and cluster check is not supported.
+* for the moment multiple hosts and cluster checks are not supported.
+* as you know, username/password authentication mechanism is only supported along with the X-Pack extension and if the X-Pack extension wasn't activated, filling username/password won't have any effect.
+According to these reasons, username/password isn't required.